What’s behind Russia’s growing ties with the Taliban

 Moscow wants to see Afghanistan stabilized so the Islamic State cannot establish a foothold close to its southern flank.

-Memories in Russia of the grinding 1980s war, when the fight between the U.S.-backed mujahideen and the Soviet invaders cost the lives of at least 15,000 Russians, remain powerful.
+Memories in Russia of the grinding 1980s war in Afghanistan, when the fight between the U.S.-backed mujahideen and the Soviet invaders cost the lives of at least 15,000 Russians, remain powerful.

 Russia took a back seat during the U.S.-led invasion that toppled the Taliban after the attacks of Sept.
 11, 2001.

-But Moscow was surprised when the Taliban seized the northern city of Kunduz from government forces in 2015.
+But Moscow was surprised when the Taliban seized the northern city of Kunduz from Afghan government forces in 2015.
 Alarm bells rang when some Afghan militias pledged allegiance to the Islamic State.

 London-based security analyst Mark Galeotti says Russia sees Afghanistan as key to its security.